 It starts when you start to see the first Christmas decorations appear in stores.
-The holiday spirit hits you hard and then you go a little bit holiday crazy!
+The holiday spirit hits you hard, and then you go a little bit of holiday crazy!

 If you want to have a calm, relaxing, joyous holiday season this year, start by cutting back the number of holiday gifts you buy.
 In return, this will cut down on the amount of money you spend.

-The 2 simple tasks below will play a huge factor in achieving your goal and will make this Christmas the BEST Christmas Ever!
+The two simple tasks below will play a huge factor in achieving your goal and will make this Christmas the BEST Christmas Ever!

 1. Start A Christmas Fund

 One of the most important things you can do to prepare for the holidays is to set up a Christmas Fund!
 A Christmas fund is extremely simple to start.
 It can be as easy as an envelope in your sock drawer labeled CHRISTMAS FUND.